SQLite is a simple database format that is great for beginners to learn how Structured Query Language works

 If you just want to display the entire contents of a database table, the you can use the SELECT * FROM statement.
 This will get the entire contents of the table.

-If you just want to select certain columns, then you can specify the column names you want, separated by a comma.
+If you just want to select a single column or certain columns, then you can specify the column names you want, separated by a comma.

-If you want to only select rows from the table where data in a column matches a certain value, you need to use WHERE.
+If you want to only select rows from the table where data in a column matches a certain value, you need to use the WHERE clause.

-If you want to filter data from a table where values are greater or less than an amount, then you should
+If you want to filter data from a table where values are greater or less than an amount, then you can use < and > operators

 Find out what tables the database contains.